alexpls/alexplescan.com/content/posts/2025/gifs/index.md

 tags = ['Web']
 +++

-A couple of weeks ago, some former colleagues competed in Brisbane’s Battle of the Tech Bands - and won!
+A couple of weeks ago, my [former colleagues](https://www.fortherecord.com/) competed in Brisbane’s Battle of the Tech Bands - and won!
 I created visuals for six of their songs, which were mostly 90s/2000s covers.
 It felt only right to theme the visuals around that era too.

 Here's how one of my favourites turned out (fittingly for a tech themed battle, it's rendered entirely in-browser):